The Southern Highlands offer a slice of serenity akin to the English countryside.

 The Southern Highlands could well be Australia’s regional caffeine-consuming capital.
 With no fewer than one hundred barista-operated coffee outlets across the region, you’re spoilt for choice for a good brew.
 Download a map and follow one of the most extensive coffee trails in the country.
 A good place to start is Bowral, which boasts an astonishing 37 different spots to order a latte!

 The small village of Berrima (established in 1831) is one of Australia’s best-preserved towns of days gone by.
 Ghost tours bring the dramatic past back to life at the historic Berrima Courthouse, and sellers of antiques and old wares line the Georgian-era streetscape.
-Visit Australia’s first iron works — the Fitz Roy Iron Works in Mittagong, and pop into one of Australia’s oldest general stores at Burrawang.
+Pop into one of Australia’s oldest general stores at Burrawang.

 The Southern Highlands’ cool climate grows gardens bursting with wondrous floral displays.
 The region is famous for its annual Tulip Time festival in September and Open Gardens season in October, but just wandering along quiet village backstreets will reveal cottage gardens to rival Downtown Abbey.
 Think lilacs, daffodils and peonies flowering in glorious profusion.